canada-ca/canada-ca.github.io/_posts/2019-10-07-tips-travel-contact.md

 </details>

 <br>
-## 6. Put answers where people look for them

-This is advice we repeat in almost every optimization project.
-It seems so simple, but it’s not always obvious.
-Our own deep understanding of our subject matter can get in the way.
-What’s obvious to us doesn’t always match how our users think and navigate.
-In the <abbr title="Employment Insurance">EI</abbr> parental benefits project, one of our tasks asked whether a mother has to use her maternity leave if she becomes ill and must stop working before her baby is born.
-The answer is no, she can apply for <abbr title="Employment Insurance">EI</abbr> sickness benefits.
-In our baseline testing this task had only a 22% success rate.
-We saw what we call “pogo-sticking.”
-People bounced from one page to another, trying to figure out where to find the answer.
-None of the page titles provided a clear scent of information for this scenario.

-In the prototype, the project team introduced a page called “Special circumstances” and moved the answer to this new page.
-The majority of participants in the validation round went to this page to solve the task.
-It fit their mental model.
-We also looked at our baseline data to understand where else people might look.
-We saw that the eligibility page had been the most popular.
-So we also put the answer there in our prototype.
-With these two changes, success for this task soared to 80% in our validation round.

 ## Final word
 Optimization projects are about connecting the lived experience of our users to how we design our content.
 Having a deeper understanding of how people navigate and consume our content gives us important insights.
 When applied to content design, these insights help us provide better services to Canadians.